Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Term desingularization and stratification of sets

-In this section, we deal with simultaneous desingularization of a finite number of $\mathcal{L}_{\mathcal{A}}$-terms $t_{1}(x),\ldots,t_{p}(x)$ in order to eventually achieve T-analytic functions or their multiplicative inverses.
-This will be done via a one-to-one strong analytic map defined on a finite number of T-analytic analytic manifolds.
+The main aim of this section is to achieve a certain strong stratification of definable sets, whose proof is based on a simultaneous desingularization of terms and on elimination of valued field quantifiers.
+The purpose of simultaneous desingularization of a finite number of $\mathcal{L}_{\mathcal{A}}$-terms $t_{1}(x),\ldots,t_{p}(x)$ is, in turn, to transform them into T-analytic functions through one-to-one strong analytic maps defined on a finite number of T-analytic manifolds coming from resolution of singularities.